A little update on the current travel. I’m in Costa Rica to become a divemaster.

 A journey in South America

-Since I came back from Antarctica via Argentina, I had the opportunity to visit places in Argentina, Chile, Uruguay, Paraguay and in Brazil.
+Since I came back from Antarctica via Argentina, I had the opportunity to visit places in Argentina, Chile, Uruguay, Paraguay, and Brazil.
 So there’s some backlog in the pictures and stories for the blog.
-Working on my book The Fragility of Ecosystems, and on the articles I’m writing outside of the blog got a bit of a priority.
+Working on my book The Fragility of Ecosystems, and on the articles, I’m writing outside of the blog got a bit of a priority.

 What is a divemaster?